storeforgedev/unwrap/README.md

 When the GraphQL operation contains `userErrors` or `customerUserErrors`, a `UserErrorsException` error will be thrown.
 This means you don't need to worry about checking for user errors in your own code, although you should ideally catch them.

+If you need to differentiate the error types, a `CoreUserErrorsException` is thrown for `userErrors`, while a `CustomerUserErrorsException` is thrown for `customerUserErrors`.
+However, they both extend `UserErrorsException` and have the same properties.

 ```ts
 import { unwrap, UserErrorsException } from "@storeforge/unwrap";